Hours: 10 Certification : Yes

 You will learn all about Gas Monitors in this course.

 Sorry!
 You are not logged in!

 What are Gas Detectors?

 Gas detectors (also known as gas monitors) refer to a category of instruments that are used to detect the presence or absence of one or more kinds of gases in an area.
 So for example a Carbon Monoxide gas monitor in your home is used to warn you when excess levels of CO are detected.
 In many industries, such as Oil and Gas, Chemical, Power generation, Pulp and paper and Mining, many workplaces may have presence of hazardous gases that are toxic and or explosive, for example Hydrogen Sulfide.
-Such places use portable h2s gas detectors, explosive gas detectors to know in advance the ambient levels of poisonous gases in the area.
+Such places use portable gas detectors, explosive gas detectors to know in advance the ambient levels of poisonous gases in the area.
 On the other hand some gases like Oxygen are essential for us to survive and Oxygen gas detectors and meters are used to confirm that the area is suitable for entry.
-For example for entering a sewer pipeline for maintenance work, we must use the toxic gas detector (for example a portable h2s detector) as well as an Oxygen gas detector to find out if the area is safe for entry.
-We may also have to equip ourselves with a personal gas monitor that can measure the current levels of h2s and oxygen to warn us to get out if the hydrogen sulphide level is higher than safe or if the oxygen level falls to a low level.
+For example for entering a sewer pipeline for maintenance work, we must use the toxic gas detector (for example a portable gas detector) as well as an Oxygen gas detector to find out if the area is safe for entry.

 Why this Gas detector Training Course?